How Much Does It Cost to Rent a Commercial Kitchen?

 Source: Peerspace

 Many Peerspace rentals come with tables, chairs, dining plates, utensils, and even an on-site event manager.
-For example, this commercial kitchen and meeting space in Chicago is perfect for a corporate event.
+For example, this commercial kitchen and meeting space in Chicago, IL is incredible for a corporate event.
 Along with state-of-the-art kitchen gadgets and tools, it also boasts high-tech A/V equipment and space for 20 guests.

-There is also an assortment of cafes and restaurants available for rentals on Peerspace — including this cafe with a commercial kitchen in San Francisco.
-Like many kitchen spaces available on Peerspace, the cafe comes with the use of all equipment and areas and provides space for 38 guests.
+There is also a range of culinary training facilities available for rent on Peerspace, including this indoor venue with a commercial kitchen in San Francisco, CA. Like many kitchen spaces available on Peerspace, the location comes with the use of all equipment and areas and provides space for 150 guests.

 Need ovens, stoves, blenders, knives, pots, pans, containers, dishes, glasses, silverware, refrigerators, freezers, and prep stations?
 It’s got it all!